merenlab/merenlab.org/tutorials/long-read-analysis/index.md

 {% include IMAGE path="images/watson_et_al_time_series.png" width=100 %}

-We performed a co-assembly of each donor metageomes and using a combination of automatic and manual binning, we obtained 128 high-qualiy metagenome-assembled genomes (MAGs) from Donor A, one of the donors that we will focus on in this tutorial.
+We performed a co-assembly of each donor metagenome, and used a combination of automatic and manual binning strategies to obtain 128 high-quality metagenome-assembled genomes (MAGs) from Donor A, one of the donors that we will focus on in this tutorial.
 Here is a heatmap representing the detection of these 128 MAGs in the donor and recipient metagenomes:

 {% include IMAGE path="images/watson_et_al_heatmap.png" width=100 %}